kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/0023-kubeadm-config.md

 - Focus on providing more structure of the config format, in contrast with large and mostly flat structures that deal with different kinds of settings.
 - Improved the config format with respect to HA.

+### v1beta2 released with Kubernetes 1.15

+- Added new fields for specifying the encryption key for certificates and for specifying which pre-flight errors to be ignored.
+- **omitempty** has a wider use, but is removed from the *taints* field of NodeRegistrationOptions.

 ## Drawbacks